-The LG G2 OLED is a high-end TV, and it's the successor to the LG G1 OLED.
+The LG G2 OLED is a high-end TV and the successor to the LG G1 OLED.
 OLED TVs like the G2 are self-emissive, meaning unlike LCD panels found on other TVs, there's no backlight, which allows them to display a nearly-perfect contrast ratio in dark rooms, with deep inky blacks and no distracting blooming or halo-effect around bright objects.
 This TV has a unique design, and unlike most TVs, it doesn't even come with a stand, as it's designed to be mounted flush to your wall with the included slim wall mount.
-Like other LG TVs, it uses the webOS smart interface, which has been slightly refreshed for 2022, adding user profiles among other minor changes.
-There's a huge focus on gaming features this year, including support for GeForce Now and Stadia game streaming.
-The 'G' lineup isn't as popular as the rest of LG's lineup, as the unique design isn't cheap, but it's LG's highest-end 4k model in 2022, sitting above the more popular LG C2 OLED and below the 8k LG Z2 OLED.

 The LG G2 OLED delivers a superb gaming experience.
 It has a nearly-instantaneous response time, resulting in crystal-clear motion, as well as low input lag for a responsive gaming experience.
-It has a huge selection of additional gaming features, including support for all three variable refresh rate formats, and it's fully compatible with everything the PS5 and Xbox Series X have to offer, including 4k @ 120Hz gaming.
+It has a huge selection of additional gaming features, including support for all three variable refresh rate formats, and it's fully compatible with everything the PS5 and Xbox Series X|S have to offer, including 4k @ 120Hz gaming.
 Its four HDMI ports all support the full bandwidth of HDMI 2.1, great if you have both consoles or also want to connect a PC.

 The LG G2 OLED delivers a fantastic HDR gaming experience.
-It delivers a superb gaming experience, with an extremely quick response time and low input lag, and it has a huge selection of gaming features.
+It has an extremely quick response time and low input lag, and it has a huge selection of gaming features.
 It delivers an incredible HDR experience as well, with a nearly infinite contrast ratio and high peak brightness, so bright highlights stand out the way they should.
 It's fully compatible with everything the latest consoles have to offer, including 4k @ 120Hz gaming with HDR, and all four HDMI ports support the full bandwidth of HDMI 2.1, which is great if you have both consoles or a PC you want to connect.

-We tested the 65 inch LG G2 OLED (OLED65G2), which also comes in 55-inch, 77-inch, 83-inch, and a new 97-inch size.
+We tested the 65-inch LG G2 OLED (OLED65G2), which also comes in 55-inch, 77-inch, 83-inch, and a new 97-inch size.
 Note that the last three letters in the model number (PUA in this case) vary between retailers and individual regions, but there's no difference in performance.

 Size | US Model | UK Model |